dr563105/fastsetup/README.md

 This fork is similar to fastai's but adds support to make default shell as zsh and some additional instructions.

-## Important update:
+## Important update(as of Sep 2, 2021(as of Sep 2, 2021(as of Sep 2, 2021(as of Sep 2,
+2021(as of Sep 2, 2021(as of Sep 2, 2021(as of Sep 2, 2021(as of Sep 2, 2021(as of Sep 2,
+2021))))))))):
 Due to current dependency conflicts with mamba, fastbook, and fastchan(a fastai conda channel), it is tedious to install fastbook with CUDA enabled pytorch and other dependent packages with a simple command.
-Changes in command in step 3, 5, and 6.
+Changes in execution are seen in step 3, 5, and 6.
 Also added sanity checks for verifying if cuda installed is working.

+Click **[TLDR](https://github.com/github/dr563105/blob/main/tldr.md)** to get the TLDR version of this readme.

 ### Setup all the things

-Login using `ssh -i <path-to-pem-file> ubuntu@<ip-address>` (ubuntu for ubuntu EC2 instance. ec2-user for amazon AMI, and so on).
-We will be using ubuntu ec2 instance.
+Login using `ssh -i <path-to-pem-file> ubuntu@<ip-address>` (ubuntu for ubuntu EC2 instance, ec2-user for amazon AMI, and so on).
+We will be using ubuntu ec2 g4dn instance.

 #### (Alternative):

 `ssh ubuntu@<ip-address>`